NASA Logo

 End Date: July 17, 2013

-Sponsors: Society of Automotive Engineers, Inc., American Society of Mechanical Engineers, American Society for Electrical Engineers, American Inst. of Aeronautics and Astronautics
+Sponsors: American Society of Mechanical Engineers, Society of Automotive Engineers, Inc., American Society for Electrical Engineers, American Inst. of Aeronautics and Astronautics

 Funding Number(s)